Gray-lab/Blog/README.md

 # Blog

-This is a pesonal project for a basic blog
+This is a personal project for a basic blog